YaoXinZhi/BERT-CRF-for-BioNLP-OST2019-AGAC-Task1/README.md

 ## BERT-CRF for BioNLP-OST2019 AGAC-Task1

-### Cite
+### How to Cite us ?
-Please cite this follow work, if you use this code:
+Please cite follow work, if you use this code:
-Wang, Yuxing, et al. **"An Overview of the Active Gene Annotation Corpus and the BioNLP OST 2019 AGAC Track Tasks."** Proceedings of The 5th Workshop on BioNLP Open Shared Tasks.
-2019.
+Yuxing Wang, Kaiyin Zhou, Mina Gachloo, Jingbo Xia*.** An Overview of the Active Gene Annotation Corpus and the BioNLP OST 2019 AGAC Track Tasks.** BioNLP Open Shared Task 2019, workshop in EMNLP-IJCNLP 2019.
+Page: 62-71, Hong Kong, 2019.

 ### Virtual Environment